-Prerequisite(s): ACC 120 and BUS 110 Corequisite(s): None
+Prerequisite(s): ACC 120 and BUS 110

 This course provides an overview of business financial management.
 Emphasis is placed on financial statement analysis, time value of money, management of cash flow, risk and return, and sources of financing.
 Upon completion, students should be able to interpret and apply the principles of financial management.